nurulazam-dev/create-react-app-with-vite/README.md

-Copy and paste the command to creat th
+Copy and paste the command to creat
 ```bash
 yarn create vite
 ```